 The official rate for a tourist vehicle from Ishkashim to Sarhad-e-Broghil is $300, one-way.

 If you’re travelling in a group this is a viable option as you can split the price, but if you’re a solo traveller it’s a bit ridiculous.

 Contrary to most reports online, it is possible to just find a seat in local shared cars that are travelling between the villages.

-This is how I got around, and found it quite simple.
+This is how I got around and I found it quite simple.
 It’s a bit difficult to find out what a fair price is between different towns, but when I asked drivers they usually quoted me a price that seemed fair.

 Here’s what I paid for a few different routes:

 - Ishkashim to Qala-e-Panja: 1500A (stopping in Khandood for permits)

 - Qala-e-Panja to Sargaz: 1000A (too much, I met another driver who would hire his whole car for 1500A on this route)